 The technical file is your evidence package for CRA compliance.
-Market surveillance authorities will request it.
-Notified Bodies will examine it.
+Market surveillance authorities can request it, and a Notified Body will examine it when your conformity route uses one.
 Without a complete technical file, you cannot legally place your product on the EU market.

-This guide breaks down Annex VII section by section, explaining what each requires and how to prepare it.
+This guide walks the technical file section by section, explaining what each evidence area needs and how to prepare it.

 Summary